MicrosoftDocs/memdocs/windows-365/privacy-personal-data.md

 ## Windows 365 data storage

-Windows 365 stores its data in Azure data centers in North America, Europe, or Asia Pacific depending on tenant’s region and preference.
+Depending on a tenant's region adn preference, Windows 365 stores its data in Azure data centers in North America, Europe, or Asia Pacific.

 For more information on where your Azure AD data is located, see: